The Pulse

 Speed limit

 During the last months, some North American states have been promoting changes to their traffic laws.
 From different processes to renew the driver’s licenses, to speed limits, the decisions were taken to improve the security on the streets and highways.
-Recently, another state approved a new bill that increases the speed limits by 10 mph.
-Signed on May 1st, this bill intends to go along with the records, which show that 96% of the drivers in that state are usually speeding.
+Recently, another state approved a new bill that increases the speed limits by 10 mph on I-465 in Indianapolis.
+This bill intends to go along with the records, which show that 96% of the drivers in that state are usually speeding.
 Along with these changes, the penalties for exceeding the speed limits in work zones will be reviewed.

-A news speed limit and road funding were approved in this state
+A new speed limit and road funding were approved in this state

 A research study promoted by the Department of Transportation a few years ago showed that 96% of the drivers in this North American state were going over the speed limits.
 Once the laws were outdated and due to the necessity to adjust, a bill that intended to change the speed limits was voted on and approved.

 Besides the increase in the speed limits in designated areas of the state, the bill also changes the amount assigned to the road funding.
-After being signed on May 1st, it might be implemented in 1st of July.
+It is set to be implemented on or after July 1st.

 The I-465 speed limit will be increased to 65 mph

 The House Bill 1461 in the Indiana General Assembly was led by Rep. Jim Pressel, and offers a platter of tools local government could use to boost their budgets for roads.
 At the same time, the bill also eases the establishment of more toll roads, and proposes the change of the speed limit on I-465.
-Once it is approved, after July 1st, the new speed limit will be 65 mph.
+Starting on or after July 1st, the new speed limit will be 65 mph.

 Changes promoted by the Indiana government are following the same tendencies as other states, which had already promoted increases in their speed limits on roads and interstate highways.